erdos-project/erdos/README.md

 ## System requirements

-ERDOS is currently known to work on Ubuntu LTS 16.04.
+ERDOS is currently known to work on Ubuntu LTS 16.04 and 18.04.

 ## Installation instructions
 After cloning the repository, run